21 Ways to Use Slack Bots to Simplify Everyday Tasks

 Use /todo to turn Slack into a proper to-do list

-Reminders are fine, but they lack the power of a real to-do list like Wunderlist or Todoist.
-With /todo (a Slack reminders add-on), you can add assignments, due dates, and a task dashboard to Slack.
+Reminders are fine, but they lack the power of a real to-do list.
+Use a current task app like Todoist for Slack or Workast when you need assignments, due dates, and a task dashboard in Slack.

 You can assign tasks to any Slack user in your team, and see the task reports (completed, open, assigned) in the /todo dashboard.